Discrimination Under Oregon Law

 How Does Employment Discrimination Occur?

 Employment discrimination occurs if an employer treats you wrongly because of your membership in a legally protected category.
 Race, gender, religion, familial status and national origin are examples of some traits that employers may not use when evaluating you.
-In order for a claim of employment discrimination to be proven, a Albany, Oregon plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.
+In order for a claim of employment discrimination to be proven, an Albany, Oregon plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.

 How can Employment Discrimination be Proven in Oregon?